nice-game-hints/goodbye-deponia/06-porta-fisco/020-middle/020-rebels.md

 They need help designing the [squad insignia tattoo.](025-tattoo-design.md)

 # Tattooed
 Lotti won't help you.
-And Bambina went to see Bozo.
-Urgh..
+But Bambina is in the tank!

+# Well, she is...
+But she is not doing that either.

-# Who then?
+# So...
+The only option is: [Bozo](050-bozo.md).
+Sigh...